 Upselling, Cross-selling and Reliable Data

 There are two themes to today’s post.
 One is the difference between upsell and cross-sell.
 The other theme considers citations supporting claims.
-Alex Turnbull in a blog post defends the value of upselling.
+Upsell And Cross-sell Alex Turnbull in a blog post defends the value of upselling.
 He differentiates between upselling and cross-selling.
 (Before choosing to lump them together for the rest of the blog).
-Defining the terms is…
+Defining…

 The Practitioner-Research Divide Beyond Marketing

-Neil Anderson and his colleagues has given a lot of thought to the divide between research and practice in Industrial, Work and Organizational (IWO) Psychology.
-While I don’t know much about this discipline a lot of the problems seem quite familiar.
-They note problems within psychology with a trend towards parts of the discipline with…
+Neil Anderson and his colleagues have given a lot of thought to the divide between research and practice.
+They focus on this in Industrial, Work and Organizational (IWO) Psychology.
+I don’t know much about this discipline.
+Still, a lot of the problems seem quite familiar.
+As such, they highlight the practitioner-research divide beyond marketing.
+In…

 The Challenge of Not So Simple Marketing Performance Measures

-Bruce Clark reviewed the history of performance measures in 1999.
-He saw three main themes: “the movement from financial to non-financial output measures, the expansion from measuring only marketing outputs to measuring marketing inputs as well, and the evolution from unidimensional to multidimensional measures of performance” (Clark, 1999, page 711).
-As someone who was working…
+Bruce Clark reviewed the history of marketing performance measures in 1999.
+He saw three main themes. “[T]he movement from financial to non-financial output measures, the expansion from measuring only marketing outputs to measuring marketing inputs as well, and the evolution from unidimensional to multidimensional measures of performance” (Clark, 1999, page 711).
+This raised the challenge…